valohai/valohai-cli/README.md

 Installation
 ------------

-`valohai-cli` supports Python 3.5 and higher.
+`valohai-cli` supports Python 3.6 and higher.

+If you still need to run on Python 3.5, version 0.13.0 was the last one to support it.

 The easiest way to get started is to install `valohai-cli` system-wide with `pip`.